thgossler/AzSaveMoney/README.md

 | sort by name asc
 ```

-The following example process is suggested for large organizations:
+The following process is recommended for large organizations:

 1. **RUN** the script regularly
 2. **ALERT** `suspected` or `suspectedSubResources` resources to resource owners